 The testing of the CROR was funded by the Environmentally Responsible Aviation Project of the NASA Integrated Systems Research Program and the Fixed Wing Project of the NASA Fundamental Aeronautics Program.
-The research presented in this paper has been supported by the Hungarian National Research, Development and Innovation Centre under contract No. K 129023, and the János Bolyai Research Scholarship of the Hungarian Academy of Sciences. and by the NRDI Funds (TKP2020 IES, Grant No. BME-IE-MISC) and (TKP2020 NC, Grant No. BME-NCS) based on the charter of bolster issued by the NRDI Office under the auspices of the Ministry for Innovation and Technology.
-The authors acknowledge financial support from the DAAD Eastern Partnership (2019-2021).
+The research presented in this paper has been supported by the Hungarian National Research, Development and Innovation Centre under Contract No. K 129023, the János Bolyai Research Scholarship of the Hungarian Academy of Sciences, and the NRDI Funds (TKP2020 NC, Grant No. BME-NCS and TKP2021, Project No. BME-NVA-02) based on the charter of bolster issued by the NRDI Office under the auspices of the Ministry for Innovation and Technology.
+The authors acknowledge financial support from the DAAD Eastern Partnership (2019-2021) and the TKA-DAAD Programmes for Project-Related Personal Exchange (PPP) (2022-2023).